Azure/static-web-apps-cli/readme.md

 **IMPORTANT:** Don't store the deployment token in a public repository.
 It should be kept secret!

-### Deploying a front-end app to Azure Static Web Apps
+### Deploy a front-end app without an API

-You can deploy a front-end application (without an API) from the current folder to Azure Static Web Apps by running the following steps:
+You can deploy a front-end application (without an API) to Azure Static Web Apps by running the following steps:

 1. If your front-end application requires a build step, run the build step (e.g. `npm run build`) or refer to your application build instructions.

-2. From the application build folder, run the deploy command:
+**Option 1:** From build folder you would like to deploy, run the deploy command:

 ```bash
 swa deploy --deployment-token <token>